xarmar/conference-track-management/ThoughtProcess.md

 Ok, at this time I've written all the logic necessary to Build the track list.
 I will now confirm this by writing a unit test for the buildTrackList() and checking if it works as expected.
 - I will use the titles and minutes values provided in the PDF document and check if the output is the same.

+Ok so I was writing the Talks that will be used in buildTrackList() and realized that, the word 'lightning' still needs to be handled.
+The easiest way in my mind will be to do the following:

+        // Define new custom Type
+        Type Lightning = 'lightning';

+        //Make sure talks can receive a number or "lightning" for their duration
+        duration: number | Lightning

+        // In the constructor, have a 'isLightning' attribute that will hold a "number" or the string "lightning" this.duration = duration
+        this.isLightning = this.duration

+        // on placeTalks() Method, when looping over talks, if isNaN(this.isLighting) returns true set a talk's this.duration = 5, just to easily work with dateOperations

+        if(isNaN(this.isLightning)) {
+            this.duration = 5;
+        }

+        // Then, on Conference's buildTrackList() Method, after all Talks are assigned to a Track, set the value of this.duration to the original 'lightning' for the talks that return true to isNaN(this.isLightning)

+        (...)
+        do {
+            // If every Talk is assigned to a Track, stop looping, job is done if(arrayOfTalks.every(talk => talk.talkAssignedToTrack())) {
+                allTalksHaveASpot = true;
+                // Loop over talks and set duration back to 'lightning' when appropriate arrayOfTalks.forEach( talk => {
+                    if(isNaN(talk.isLightning)) {
+                        talk.duration = "lightning";
+                    }
+                }
+                break
+            }
+        }